Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/infrared/dazzler.md

 ## Overview

-IR Dazzler emits a continuous 38 kHz IR carrier with a high duty cycle to overwhelm night-vision cameras.
-The mode runs entirely in hardware for minimal CPU/RAM use and is available only on builds with infrared transmit support enabled.
+IR Dazzler emits continuous IR at 38 kHz to overwhelm night-vision cameras.
+Runs in hardware with minimal CPU use.

-> **Note:** Continuous IR drive can warm the LED and draw more current than normal remote transmissions.
-Stop the mode when not in use.
+> **Note:** Continuous IR can warm the LED and draw more current.
+Stop when not in use.

 ## Use from the UI